Souvik12000122035/Credit-Card-Fraud-Detection-Using-Machine-Learning/README.md

 Source : Kaggle Credit Card Fraud Detection Dataset

-It contains transactions made by European cardholders in September 2013.
 This dataset presents transactions that occurred in two days, where 492 out of 284,807 transactions are frauds.

 Features: 30 numerical features (PCA-transformed)